Wrong System

 Some clients — especially newer players — may attempt to supercruise to the next system over when they find themselves without enough fuel to jump.
 This situation can also occur from players going AFK while in supercruise.
 Either way, this results in players that are may be 100kLS+ from the main star and drastically increases the potential search area.
 Worse, clients who attempt this usually find themselves completely empty of fuel — which means they become Code Red rescues on emergency oxygen and are logged out to the main menu.

 If a client still has fuel and is in game, a player’s wing beacon makes it easy to locate them.
-If a client is unsure of their distance (which they can check by looking at their navigation panel and reporting the distance to the main star), the rat(s) can drop to normal space and obtain the distance to the wing signal.
+If a client is unsure of their distance,the rat(s) should be able to obtain the distance to the wing signal from SC, in the client’s system.
 This is useful when the client is close to running out of fuel and an estimated time for the rat(s) to arrive is needed to determine if the client should log out to the menu to save that remaining time or not.

 If a client in this situation is Code Red (likely), the common practice is to have a rat determine the client’s direction and approximate distance and have multiple rats fly out so that one is at about that distance, one some distance before it and one some distance after it.
 This can be done without a client login if the client remembers what star they were attempting to reach and their rough distance.
 Dispatch will coordinate these cases as needed.